 You will be asked to sign in with your Google Account.
-After that, you will see the “Register New Site” page where you need to provide some basic information to register your site.
+After that, you will see the “Register New Site” page, where you must provide basic information to register your site.

-First, you need to type the name of your website or any name of your choice in the label field.
-This will help you to easily identify your site in the future.
+First, you need to type the name of your website or any representation of your choice in the label field.
+This will help you to identify your site in the future quickly.

 Next, you need to select the reCAPTCHA V2 radio button.

-This will open up 3 new options.
-Since you want to add the reCAPTCHA checkbox to your site, you need to select the “I’m not a robot” checkbox.
+This will open up three new options.
+Since you want to add the reCAPTCHA checkbox to your site, you must select the “I’m not a robot” checkbox.

 The domain text box allows you to add the domain name of your website where you would like to add the reCAPTCHA checkbox.

-You can also add multiple domains or subdomains by clicking on the plus (+) icon.
-This will allow you to use the same API keys on different websites.
+You can add multiple domains or subdomains by clicking on the plus (+) icon.
+This will allow you to use duplicate API keys on different websites.